-After months of travel restrictions and lockdowns, people getting antsy to experience some semblance of a summer vacation.
-However, trips requiring a flight still raise concerns for some, making road trips and drivable destinations an enticing option for anyone seeking a getaway.
-While hotels are working to change their policies in order to ensure cleanliness and safety for guests, they are still public places open to many guests at a time.
-In contrast, short-term vacation house rentals provide a much higher level of privacy and are experiencing an increase in demand.
+After a year plus of travel restrictions, people are getting antsy for some semblance of a summer vacation.
+However, trips that require flying in an airplane still raise concerns, making road trips and drivable destinations an enticing option for anyone seeking a getaway.
+While hotels have worked hard to update their cleaning and safety policies, short-term vacation rentals provide a much higher level of privacy and are experiencing an increase in demand.
 Additionally, with major companies allowing employees to work remotely, long-term vacation rentals have become a viable option for families seeking a more rural lifestyle or those wanting to connect with nature.

-Whether you’re going through a third party or renting directly from the owner, there are certain questions to ask and actions to take in the summer of 2021 to ensure you remain safe and healthy.
-We spoke with experts, vacation homeowners, and renters for their best tips around renting a vacation home.
+Whether you’re going through a third-party platform or renting directly from the owner, there are still certain questions to ask and actions to take in the summer of 2021 to ensure you remain safe and healthy.

 Read and Understand the Cancellation Policy

 Now is the time to read the fine print carefully.
-Third-party platforms and independent owners will each have their own policy and they have no obligation to adjust it during the pandemic.
+Third-party platforms and independent owners will each have their own policy and they have no obligation to adjust it.
 Check the “transparency of cancelation policies on the platform’s website and the date stamp, so you know it is current,” says Jenny Hsieh, Vice President of Homes and Villas by Marriott International.
-If it’s unclear, ask the host about their policy and if there are specific reasons needed to cancel (i.e. you might not be sick but you might change your mind about feeling comfortable traveling).
+If it’s unclear, ask the host about their policy and if there are specific reasons needed to cancel (i.e. you might not be sick, but you might change your mind about traveling).
 If a host is unclear or refuses to share their policy, don’t rent from them.
-Elizabeth Stoll owns a vacation property in Lake Gaston, Virginia, that she rents out on her own.
-She is requesting that all her renters screen themselves for symptoms of COVID-19 before their arrival and promises to reschedule their reservation if anyone is not feeling well.

 Everyone’s idea of cleanliness is different, so don’t assume the owners are up to your snuff.
-"Communication and transparency is key.
-[We plan] to hear from the owner about what cleaning methods they are taking, who else has stayed there, if anyone tested positive for COVID, etc," says Nelson.
-Decide what you need to make you comfortable and ask for details on their methods.
-Some companies like Homes and Villas by Marriott International have rigid standards that they enforce, while others like Airbnb only have suggestions so it’s best to ask individual hosts how they sanitize between guests.
-Kristin Royce owns a vacation rental home in South Bethany, Delaware.
-"In addition to the thorough cleaning that we always provided, our staff will wear masks, gloves, and shoe coverings when in the house," she says.
+Decide what makes you comfortable and ask for details on their methods.
+Some companies, like Homes and Villas by Marriott International, have rigid standards that they enforce, while others only have suggestions.
+So, it’s best to ask individual hosts how they sanitize between guests.

-While the house has hopefully been sanitized between uses, you may want to do your own disinfection on arrival and during your stay.
-Find out if cleaning supplies are provided and if not, bring your own.
+While the house has hopefully been sanitized between uses, you may want to do your own disinfecting upon arrival and during your stay.
+Find out if cleaning supplies are provided and, if not, bring your own.
 Every rental will be different in terms of what they provide.
-"We have hand sanitizer and disinfectant wipes available for guests to use during their stay," says Royce, while Stoll is telling all her renters this summer to bring any cleaning supplies they will need during their stay, including sanitizing cleaners, body soap, and dishwasher pods.
+Most provide dish detergent, hand soap, and, in some instances, hand sanitizer and laundry detergent.
+But others expect renters to bring any cleaning supplies they will need during their stay, including sanitizing cleaners, body soap, and dishwasher pods.
 Surface cleaner, glass cleaner, and bleach are usually not on-site or provided in a rental home situation.
 So, if you have a favorite product, bring it, along with cleaning cloths, sponges, and extra paper towels.

 Consider Requesting a Buffer Between Rentals

 Some hosts and owners are automatically providing a buffer of one to three days between renters in order to ensure that surfaces are no longer infectious, based on CDC guidelines.
-Airbnb is offering hosts the option to adopt a 72-hour buffer period between guests but it is not a requirement.
-Stoll instituted a buffer of 24 hours between renters.
-If it makes you feel safer, you should request a buffer but understand it may not be granted.
+Airbnb offers hosts the option to adopt a 72-hour buffer period between guests if they cannot commit to the platform's required cleaning protocols.
+This is not required, however, so if it makes you feel safer, you should request a buffer while understanding it may not be granted.

 While most rentals do provide linens and towels, you may feel more comfortable bringing your own (although the CDC advises that washing linens and towels in the warmest possible water should kill viruses).
-Stoll is telling her renters that she is only providing pillows with covers and mattress protectors and guests will need to bring their own sheets, towels, and duvets.
+Some renters only provide pillows with covers and mattress protectors, making guests bring their own sheets, towels, and duvets.
 Bringing your own linens will ensure they are clean without a doubt.

 Request a Contactless Arrival

 Ask your host how they plan to give you access to the rental home and request that it be contactless.
 For example, Homes and Villas by Marriott International uses access codes that allow consumers to enter the home without interacting with others.
-If there are keys, ask that they be left somewhere that you can access on your own.
+For a key entry, ask if the keys can be left somewhere that you can access on your own.

 Research Local Laws and Plan Accordingly

 This is a big one.
-It might be against the law for you to even rent a vacation home in certain destinations.
-It’s up to you to research the local laws and see what’s allowed—and continue checking right up to your trip because laws are changing frequently during this time.
-Most regions, states, and cities have special websites detailing their current laws during the pandemic, including whether short-term rentals are allowed right now, policies on renting to out-of-state visitors, and if face masks are required in public.
-Rental services and hosts have no obligation to share this information so it’s your responsibility to ensure you don’t break the law.
+It’s up to you to research the local laws and continue checking right up until your trip because laws may change throughout the summer.
+Most states, counties, and cities have special websites detailing their current laws regarding the pandemic, including whether or not short-term rentals are allowed and policies on renting to out-of-state visitors.
+Rental services and hosts have no obligation to share this information, so it’s your responsibility to ensure you don’t break the law.

-While most people are hoping to spend their vacations mainly outdoors this summer, you’ll want to ensure that’s actually possible where you're going.
+If you are hoping to spend your vacation visiting the sites around your destination, you’ll want to ensure that’s possible where you're going.
 To curb the spread of COVID-19, states and counties have initiated restrictions on the number of people in restaurants (indoor and out), retail shops, parks, beaches, and even public restrooms.

-Because of varying reopening timelines, you may have rented a beach house just to find that the beach is still closed or severely limiting visitors, ruining your vacation.
-Or maybe the possible lack of public restrooms, amenities, and services will impact your stay.
-To prevent disappointment, check to see what businesses are open or what restrictions are in place in your destination.
-Similarly, state and national parks around the world have varying rules and closures so check each one carefully.
+Because of varying local ordinances, you may rent a beach house just to find that the beach is open only to residents, ruining your vacation.
+Or maybe the lack of public restrooms access, trailhead access, amenities, and services will impact your stay.
+To prevent disappointment, check to see what's open and what restrictions are in place in your destination.
+State and national parks around the world have varying rules and closures so check each one carefully.
 The same goes for beaches—you may have to arrive early or reserve parking ahead of time.
 Museums, amusement parks, and other attractions may be limiting people, as well.
 Plan ahead and buy tickets or make reservations online long before (in some instances many months before) you arrive.